 Before we dive into the best classes, is Darkest Dungeon even worth your attention?
-Well, the production values of this bleak strategy game are modest, but the Gothic art style makes it a fittingly atmospheric adventure.
+Well, the production value of this bleak strategy game is modest, but the Gothic art style makes it a fittingly atmospheric adventure.
 You control parties of four characters as they travel through semi-random dungeons amassing treasure and combating various horrors.

 You use this wealth to upgrade your manor's various facilities, gradually increasing your overall powers, but along the way, party members will fall, develop diseases, and accumulate stress—you'll have to make tough choices, as you probably won't have enough resources to save everybody.
-A personal favorite, I definitely recommend trying this engaging strategy title yourself, especially since its !
-But with dozens of different recruits avaible, which warriors and skills reign supreme?
-These are the ten best classes in Darkest Dungeon! price has dropped to around $16
+A personal favorite, I definitely recommend trying this engaging strategy title yourself, especially since its price has dropped to around $16!
+But with dozens of different recruits available, which warriors and skills reign supreme?
+These are the ten best classes in Darkest Dungeon!

 10. Grave Robber

 Recommended Skillset: Lunge, Shadow Fade, Thrown Dagger, Poison Darts

 Remember that you can only equip four of your available skills at any time (you can change in-between battles), and most depend on you and/or your opponents being in certain positions.
 Thankfully, the Grave Robber is one of the most versatile characters in the game, able to attack from any distance and move around as needed.

 The Robber's impressive Lunge and Shadow Fade attacks lets you deal damage and stun foes as you readjust your positioning, a useful defense when surprised by ambushes.
 Due to her mobility, she works best in parties where allies can rotate without losing access to their attacks, and she has a few respectable sniping tools as well.
 Throw in the game's best trap-disarming chance and you have an excellent and adaptable warrior.

 Recommended Skillset: Open Vein, Grapeshot Blast, Tracking Shot, Pistol Shot